 - His father taught him how to play chess since he was only two years old

 - Both his mother and father encouraged their son’s talent by allowing him to solve puzzles and play chess from the age of two years

 - As his mother states, they encouraged their son every time he participated in a chess tournament financially, physically, and emotionally.

 - It was encouraging for Mishra’s father to stay with him for eighty days when playing his grandmaster’s games.
 The father was there to support and cook for him all through amid the covid-19 struggles.

 - Mishra’s coach GM Arun Prasad worked tirelessly to see that Mishra received all the support and training needed to become a superstar.

 - In 2019, a fundraiser was held by his parents, where people contributed $ 16,000 for his funding program.
 This way, the young Grandmaster was able to get finances to support his chess Grandmaster journey.

 Who is Abhimanyu Mishra?

-Abhimanyu Mishra is the youngest Chess grandmaster, having gained the title by FIDE on July 2021.
+Abhimanyu Mishra is the youngest chess player to become a grandmaster, having gained the title by FIDE on July 2021.